neaorin/PredictTheWorldCup/acquisition/fifa/README.md

-# Reading information about FIFA-sanctioned international matches
+# Acquiring data about FIFA-sanctioned international matches

+## Description

+This suite of scripts crawls the [FIFA website](http://www.fifa.com/) and reads data about FIFA-sanctioned competitions and matches.
+The data is saved locally.

 ## Requirements